junxit/us-congress-bills-114/metadata.md

 - 2016-02-09 — Placed on the Union Calendar, Calendar No. 317.
 - 2016-02-09 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-416.
 - 2016-02-09 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 114-416.
+- 2016-02-10 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.